 As food waste has multiple consequences, such an initiative is of crucial importance.
 The goals of the Thessaloniki Central Market and of all the people participating in the project, are to limit food waste, combat malnutrition, and recycle packaging and correctly manage organic waste.

 We hope that our action will be a source of information and inspiration for the whole world.
 It will be the call to arms for the support of the economy in a viable way, for the development of empathy towards our fellow people who are in danger of poverty and social exclusion, and towards the need to protect the environment.
 We need everyone’s active participation on an individual and collective level.
 We are looking for support, synergy, and cooperation with major state agencies, private businesses, solidarity organisations, collectives, and volunteers.

-We want to thank all those people who are donating their time, their hard work, and their love in order to help.
+We would like to thank all those people who donate their time, their hard work, and their love in order to help.

 Thessaloniki Central Market S.A. – Greece